Johnny & Associates: Marching J

+Smile-Up Project

 Charity activities continued as Johnny's "Smile Up!
 Project".
 On May 13, 2020, it was reported that 76 of Johnny's artists from 15 groups, including V6, Arashi, News and others, would be included in the temporary unit "Twenty Twenty", as part of Johnny's charity project with support activity to prevent the spread of COVID-19.
-This group would sing the song "Smile", written by Mr. Children's Kazutoshi Sakurai, which was released as a single in digital form on June 22, and on CD on August 12.
+This group sang the song "Smile", written by Mr. Children's Kazutoshi Sakurai, which was released as a single in digital form on June 22, and on CD on August 12.
 Yuya Tegoshi was taken off the grouping, due to reports of his failing to keep orders to stay at home during the emergency situation in April.
 Later on, it was revealed that his contract had been terminated, and that he had left the company.

-Activities continued on the end-of-year period with a new awareness campaign against COVID-19 and the Flu, starting on November 24.
+Activities continued on the end-of-year period with a new awareness campaign against COVID-19 and the flu, starting on November 24.
 "Aitsu", the new project, revolves around a series of movies continuing the health measure awareness used from the beginning of the pandemic, like the correct form of washing hands, the continuous use of a mask, among others.
-The movies would be distributed around Japan and also be included in the Smile Up!
+The movies were distributed around Japan and were included in the Smile Up!
 Project's social network accounts.

+Even in the middle of the turmoil surrounding the agency, as Smile Up, they posted a new charity event to help out the people affected in the Noto Peninsula earthquake that happened as 2024 rolled in.
+On January 4, the company announced through its official website that it would set up donation boxes at concert and theater performance venues where its artists would perform, and its XXXXX Pop Up Stores in Shibuya, Nagoya, Osaka and Fukuoka, in order to support the victims.
+"By conducting this fundraising campaign as part of "Smile Up!
+Project", we aim to provide continued support.
+The entire SMILE-UP Group sincerely prays for the earliest possible recovery and reconstruction so that everyone affected by the disaster can return to their normal lives."
+One day later, they also posted information on the donation of 50 million yen to the Noto Peninsula Earthquake Disaster Relief Fund.